abhikpai/Issues_and_solutions/README.md

 ## Issue 3: Running MATLAB in Ubuntu (without using terminal commands)

-* This is a simple issue which is encountered if you are new to Linux where, after installation of MATLAB, the executable MATLAB application is not visible in the dock panel.
+* This is a simple issue where the executable MATLAB application is not visible in the dock panel, after installation of MATLAB.

 * Usually, in such cases, you need to find the path where you have installed MATLAB.